timfayz/elementcss/docs/0_preface.md

 ELEMENT is based on [SASS](http://sass-lang.com/guide) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SASS.

+###What do I need to know before using?

+Please, before using or reading the source code you need to learn HTML/HTML5, CSS/CSS3 and basics of SASS.
+Otherwise you will experience difficulties in understanding principles of work and efficiency.
+If you know nothing about previously mentioned technologies go to [w3schools.com](http://w3schools.com) to gain some basic knowledge.

 ###What is CSS framework?

-`[edit]` CSS frameworks are pre-prepared libraries that are meant to allow for easier, more standards-compliant styling of web pages using the Cascading Style Sheets language. ([wiki](http://en.wikipedia.org/wiki/CSS_frameworks))
+`[edit]` CSS frameworks are pre-prepared libraries that allow you make easier, more standards-compliant styling of web pages using the Cascading Style Sheets language. ([wiki](http://en.wikipedia.org/wiki/CSS_frameworks))

 ###What is SASS?